Help! Dog Suddenly Waking Up In The Middle Of The Night To Poop

 If you’ve been having a nightly series of storms with thunder or a celebration with fireworks booming in the sky, your dog will likely return to normal once it’s quiet again.

 If you suspect your dog has separation anxiety, it may help to work with a behavioral trainer.
-For predictable dog anxiety-inducing events, your vet may prescribe medication to help calm your pup’s nerves.
+For predictable dog anxiety-inducing events, your vet may prescribe anti-anxiety medication to help calm your pup’s nerves.

 Boston Terrier looks scared in blanket